sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 This is a small-scale echo of the whole story - the Hero's Journey itself.
 At the center of the Hero's Journey is a moment of pain that the hero must fully endure before finding relief - either through their own action or with the help of their friends.

-One should note that, in a steading, players usually get to choose between Seek Help and Rest, and this choice may have more to do with their character's blame / forgiveness arc than how hurt their body is.
+The Hero's Journey is a myth that teaches us how to take care of ourselves, so this game holds a puzzle where the players to learn how to take care of their characters.

 ## Resting